Chato (Apache)

-Chato (Spanish nickname: "flat", Chatto or Chatta, 1854 – 13 August 1934) was a Chiricahua Apache subchief who carried out several raids on settlers in Arizona in the 1870s.
+Chato (Spanish nickname: "flat", Chatto or Chatta, c.
+1854 – 13 August 1934) was a Chiricahua Apache subchief who carried out several raids on settlers in Arizona in the 1870s.
 His Apache name was Bidayajislnl or Pedes-klinje.
 He was a protege of Cochise, and he surrendered with Cochise in 1872 going to live on the San Carlos Reservation in southern Arizona, where he became an Apache Scout.
 Following his service as a scout he was taken prisoner after being coerced to travel to Washington, D.C.
 Chato was imprisoned in St. Augustine, Florida along with almost 500 other Apache at Fort Marion.

 Early life

 Chato was a first cousin to Mangas Coloradas.
 He married a Chokonen Apache woman and pledged his loyalty to Cochise.
 He wanted to ascend to Chief of the Warm Springs Apache following the death of Victorio, but was succeeded by Nana.

 Since 1876, the Chiricahua Apaches theoretically lived at the San Carlos Reservation in southeastern Arizona, where supplies were inadequate, diseases rife, and politics corrupt.
 Many escaped to the Sierra Madre Mountains of northern Mexico, where they supported themselves by raiding and plundering on both sides of the border.

 After the arrest of Noch-del-klinne and the rebellion of the Apache scouts, Chato slipped away from the reservation with other Apache such as Juh, Naiche, and Geronimo, who feared for their lives.

 The McComas massacre was the name given to an incident which occurred in southwestern New Mexico Territory on the afternoon of March 28, 1883.
 Former Union soldier and a prior judge, Hamilton C. McComas, his wife Juanita and six-year-old son Charlie were attacked by a Chiricahua war party led by Chato while on the road between Silver City and Lordsburg, New Mexico.
 McComas died of gunshot wounds and his wife was killed by a blow to the head.
 The fate of Charlie was never ascertained as there were a variety of conflicting reports.
 The incident made national headlines at the time.